 • With a growing customer base, we need to adjust our supply chain – can you help with a logistics study?

-• We are uncertain if we should rent a warehouse – what information can you provide for each location on rents, lease terms.
+• We are uncertain if we should rent a new facility – what information can you provide for each potential location on rents, lease terms.
 Or, if we build – what about land acquisition costs, permitting requirements and construction costs?

-• Should we consider only those locations for our factory that offer site certifications for their sites or are we limiting ourselves too much?
+• Should we consider only those locations for our factory that certify their sites as shovel-ready or are we limiting ourselves too much?

 • We have demanding requirements for electric power and need to know factors like the System Average Interruption Duration and Customer Average Interruption Frequency – do you obtain such technical information?

-• As a heavy energy user, we want to evaluate rates for electric power, natural gas, water and sewer – and only after we are satisfied with cost findings will we consider a community a prospect.
+• As a heavy energy user, we want to evaluate rates for electric power and natural gas – and we will also consider costs for water and sewer.
+Only after we are satisfied with those cost findings will we look further into a community’s assets.
 How quickly can we receive that information?

 • How much insight can you provide on economic incentives, how we can obtain incentives, and what we need to do to avoid clawbacks or rescissions?